ecohealthalliance/HP3/README.md

--  `documents` contains two  R markdown documents in both raw and readable HTML form which give more detail than in the main paper or supplemental methods on our model-fitting and validation process: `model_summaries.Rhtml` and `geographic_cross_validation.Rmd/html`.
+-  `documents` contains two  R markdown documents in both raw and readable HTML form which give more detail than in the main paper or supplemental methods on our model-fitting and validation process: `model_summaries.Rmd/html` and `geographic_cross_validation.Rmd/html`.
 -  `data/` contains data used in these analyses, including
     -   our primary database of host-viral associations (`associations.csv`)